NeuroTechX/moabb/README.md

 ### Manual installation

-You could clone the repository and go to the downloaded directory with `pip`, then run:
+You could clone the repository and go to the downloaded directory with the follow steps:

 1. `git clone https://github.com/neurotechx/moabb.git && cd moabb`
 2. `pip install -e .`